 Nigerian Architects!
 This is the perfect time to learn how to productively work from home successfully.

-At times of pandemic, unrest and other deadly circumstances, working remotely becomes inevitable.
+At times of pandemic, unrest and other deadly circumstances, working remotely become inevitable.
 Everyone decides that working from home is the safest option.
 Interestingly, a lot of people have always worked from home by choice to either keep their costs low or give them extra time.

 Nigerian architects and designers through their constant use of computers and technology are very familiar with the concept of remote work, in fact, a good number of us have embraced it.
 This article sheds light on how to enhance our productivity as we all consider working from home for whatever reasons.